oehh/DRL_continuous-control/README.md

 Go to `Continuous_Control.ipynb` for training and running the trained agent.

 This files references to a feed-forward neural network (see model.py) and to the agent (see ddpg_agent.py).
-# DRL_navigation